Michael Cardo

-Michael John Cardo (born 28 June 1977) is a South African author and politician serving as the Shadow Minister of Employment and Labour since June 2019.
+Michael John Cardo (born 28 June 1977) is a South African author and politician who served as the Shadow Minister of Employment and Labour from June 2019 until February 2024.
 He was elected to the National Assembly of South Africa in May 2014.
 Between June 2015 and June 2019, he was the Shadow Minister of Economic Development.
+He resigned from Parliament effective on 31 January 2024.
 Cardo is a member of the Democratic Alliance.

 Early life and education

 Cardo was born in 1977 in Durban.
 He holds a BA Honours in history from the University of Natal.
 He has an MPhil and a PhD in history from the University of Cambridge.
 While studying at Cambridge, he attended Trinity College.

 Political career

 In 2003, Cardo joined the political staff of the Democratic Alliance and worked as a chief of staff in the office of the DA leader Tony Leon.
 Between 2004 and 2006, he served as the national director of research for the party.
 During the 2009 general election campaign, Cardo worked as Helen Zille's speechwriter.

 He was then employed in the policy and strategy unit of the department of the premier in the Western Cape government between 2011 and 2014.